All UK grounds

 The UK has more elite-level stadiums per capita than almost any country in the world.
 From the Wembley arch to the Kop at Anfield, the Tartan Army stronghold of Hampden Park to the cavern under the Tottenham Hotspur Stadium, every venue runs a small army of casual staff to keep its 25,000 to 90,000 fans fed, watered and safe on matchday.

-This page lists every major venue we cover.
+This page lists every major venue we cover, grouped by competition.
 Click into any stadium to see who plays there, who runs the catering and security, and which roles are currently hiring.

 Anfield in Liverpool, home of Liverpool FC.